NAME-CaNOE 2020 Conference

 August 16 – 20, 2020 • Pearson College UWC, Metchosin, BC

-The Northwest Aquatic and Marine Educators and the Canadian Network for Ocean Education invite educators, researchers, students, and resource professionals from the Pacific Northwest and across Canada to meet, learn, share, and socialize at the 2020 NAME/CaNOE summer conference from August 16–20, 2020.
-The conference will be held at beautiful Pearson College UWC, located along the forested shores of the Pacific Ocean at sheltered Pedder Bay, about 29 km southwest of Victoria, BC.
+The Northwest Aquatic and Marine Educators and the Canadian Network for Ocean Education invite educators, researchers, students, and resource professionals from the Pacific Northwest and across Canada to meet, learn, share, and socialize at the 2021 NAME/CaNOE summer conference next summer.
+More information on conference dates and location will be shared as soon as possible.
 The conference program will include a variety of plenary sessions, workshops, presentations, field trips, social events, and time for networking.

 Northwest Aquatic and Marine Educators (NAME) is a dynamic organization of professionals dedicated to sharing the world of water and using the allure of marine and freshwater places to excite audiences about learning.